ajwdewit/pcse/doc/reference_guide.rst

 ------------

 Timed events are management actions that are occurring on specific dates.
 As simulations in PCSE run on daily time steps it is easy to schedule actions on dates.
-Time events are characterized by an event signal, a name and comment that can be used to describe the event and finally an events table that lists the dates for the events and the parameters that should be passed onward.
+Timed events are characterized by an event signal, a name and comment that can be used to describe the event and finally an events table that lists the dates for the events and the parameters that should be passed onward.